-On Dr. Davide Deriu’s On Balance: Architecture and vertigo, Lund Humphries Publishers Ltd (24 Feb.
+In Dr. Davide Deriu’s On Balance: Architecture and vertigo, Lund Humphries Publishers Ltd (24 Feb.
 2023), Thomas Brandt explains ‘[h]abituation to height vertigo may occur through repeated exposure, as is observed in steeplejacks, roof-workers, and tightrope artists, who achieve a remarkable degree of postural balance with seeming insensitivity to height’.
-As towers ascend towards closer to the heavenly sky, they increasingly detach from the realities of the ground.
-Those looking down from such lofty heights lose touch with the vertigo they once experienced, rendering it irrelevant to their physical and mental state.

 Special thanks to Catherine Yass.